d1r3ct0ry/ducentregas/readme.md

 # Delivery Cost Calculator

+## Overview

-This project is a delivery cost calculator developed to estimate the shipping cost based on the distance between the origin and the destination.
+This project is a simple delivery cost calculator web application, designed to provide users with an estimation of the delivery cost based on the distance calculated from the provided address.
+Additionally, it includes functionality for users to initiate a conversation on WhatsApp to inquire about delivery.

 ## Features

+- **Address Input**: Users can input the delivery address in a designated field.
-- Calculates the distance between the origin and the destination based on the provided address.
+- **Cost Estimation**: Upon clicking the "Calculate Delivery Cost" button, the application estimates the delivery cost based on a predefined pricing model, considering the distance from the provided address.
-- Estimates the delivery cost based on the calculated distance.
-- Provides a link to send a WhatsApp message with the estimated delivery cost.
+- **WhatsApp Integration**: After obtaining the estimated cost, users have the option to start a conversation on WhatsApp to inquire about the delivery details.

-## Usage

-1. Enter the destination address in the input field.
-2. Click on the "Calculate Shipping" button.
-3. The estimated distance and delivery cost will be displayed.
-4. Use the provided WhatsApp link to send a message with the estimated delivery cost.

-## Installation

-No installation is required as this is a web-based application.

 ## Technologies Used

+- **Frontend**:
-- HTML
+  - HTML5
-- CSS
+  - CSS3
   - JavaScript

-- Flask
-- Geopy
+- **External APIs**:
+  - Google Maps JavaScript API

+## Usage

+1. **Address Input**: Enter the delivery address in the provided field.
+2. **Cost Calculation**: Click the "Calculate Delivery Cost" button to estimate the delivery cost.
+3. **WhatsApp Integration**: Optionally, click the "Send message via WhatsApp" button to start a conversation on WhatsApp to inquire about the delivery.

+## Future Enhancements

+- **Improved User Interface**: Enhance the user interface for better usability and aesthetics.
+- **Real-Time Cost Calculation**: Implement real-time cost calculation based on dynamic factors such as traffic and delivery demand.
+- **Enhanced Integration**: Explore additional communication channels for user inquiries, such as live chat support.

-## Credits
+## Feedback

-This project was created by Fernando Nitsche
+We welcome feedback and suggestions for improving the application.
+Please feel free to open an issue or submit a pull request on [GitHub](https://github.com/your-project-repo) if you have any ideas or improvements to share.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code according to the terms specified in the license agreement.